ben-hayes/one-hand-clapping/README.md

 # The Sound of One Hand CLAPping

 Evolutionary search over VSTi synthesiser parameters using CLAP embeddings as a fitness function.
+Inspired by [CTAG](https://ctag.media.mit.edu/)

 Root package is called `ohc`.